MARIE - Extend the ISA

 Objectives

-The main purpose of this assignment is to build up a stronger perspective around the MARIE architecture and enhance your Verilog knowledge.
+The primary objective of this assignment is to build up a stronger perspective around the MARIE architecture and to further develop your proficiency in Verilog.
 You will:

 Description and requirements

-For this assignment you shall continue the implementation of our MARIE CPU ISA with the following instructions:
+For this assignment, you will continue the implementation of the MARIE CPU instruction set architecture (ISA) by adding support for the following instructions:

 The file to be modified is control_unit.v.
-Several states shall be added for each instruction in order to implement the desired instructions.
-You can follow the micro-operations suggested in the recourse files.
-Each micro-operation shall have one individual state.
+Several distinct states must be introduced for each instruction to achieve the required functionality.
+The micro-operations outlined in the simulator should be used as a guide.
+Each micro-operation should be associated with its own separate state.

 Notes

-The number of the states is not limited; you can implement each instruction separately or make use of the common states that are already implemented.
+There is no restriction on the number of states; you may implement each instruction separately or reuse the common states that have already been implemented.

 Additional details